mallika0731-design/Stock_Price_Prediction_Project/README.md

-NSE Stock Price Prediction Project
+# Stock Price Prediction Project

 This Python project analyzes and predicts stock prices using a combination of machine learning and time series forecasting models on the India Stock Data (NSE 1990-2020) dataset from Kaggle.

 Dataset